 This section describes how to calibrate the oxygen detector in the sample-draw detector.
-It includes procedures to prepare for calibration, set the zero reading, set the fresh air reading, and return to normal operation.
+It includes procedures to set the fresh air reading, set the zero reading, and return to normal operation.

-NOTE: This procedure describes calibration using a demand flow regulator, a zero air calibration cylinder and a 3-gas calibration cylinder to set the zero reading.
-A 3-gas cylinder is used to set the zero since it is already used to calibrate the LEL and CO channels.
+NOTE: This procedure describes calibration using a demand flow regulator, a zero air calibration cylinder, and a 3-gas calibration cylinder to set the zero reading.
+A 3-gas cylinder is used to set the zero since it is already used to calibrate the LEL and oxygen channels.
 A 100% nitrogen calibration cylinder could also be used to set the zero reading.